What’s the average electricity bill in Australia?

 Plug into an energy plan that makes sense

 If your power bill is leading the race (and not in a good way), it might be time to see what else is out there.
 But don’t worry, comparing energy providers in Australia doesn’t have to be a full-time job.
 In fact, with iSelect, it’s as simple as riding a bike.
-Just use our online tool to compare from our range of energy plans and providers, or call up our comparison experts at 1800 664 532 to see if your current plan is pulling its weight.
+Just use our online tool to compare a range of electricity providers and plans, or call up our comparison experts at 1800 664 532 to see if your current plan is pulling its weight.

 Get started on comparing energy plans today!